JeremyAnsel/xwa_hooks/xwa_hook_weapon_color/zip/readme.txt

 Suppose that the craft is "FlightModels\[Model].opt".

-To enable weapon switch based on IFF, set "WeaponSwitchBasedOnIff = 1" in "hook_weapon_color.cfg".
+To enable weapon switch based on IFF, set "WeaponSwitchBasedOnIff = 1" in the "hook_weapon_color.cfg" file or the "hook_weapon_color" section of "hooks.ini".
 To disable it, set "WeaponSwitchBasedOnIff = 0".
 The default value is "0".
 You can override this value with a setting named "WeaponSwitchBasedOnIff" in the file named "FlightModels\[Model]WeaponColor.txt" or the section named "[WeaponColor]" in "FlightModels\[Model].ini".